 About the program

 What is the role of public policy in financial markets?
 What may trigger the next financial crisis?
 Our Student Associates are the next generation of problem-solvers who will address the pressing economic issues of our age.
 The Center has over 170 graduate and undergraduate student associates from different departments.
 As a student associate, you will receive news about Center events, invitations to meet with our speakers, and be eligible for funding for summer internships, conference travel, and research.
-More information about the associates program is available here.

 The Center's undergraduate associates represent a diverse range of majors and come from departments across campus.
 Many are enrolled in the Finance Certificate program run by the Bendheim Center for Finance.
 Others are finance-curious and looking to learn more about careers in finance and public policy.